 - Sony RX100 V: 315-point phase-detect AF and 25-point contrast-detect AF system

-The RX100 V is the first camera in the range to feature on-sensor phase-detect AF.
+The RX100 V was the first camera in the range to feature on-sensor phase-detect AF, and this continued on to the RX100 Mark VI.
 This is a 315-point array with wide coverage across 65% of the frame, and this works with the same 25-point contrast-detect AF system that features in the previous two models.

-On-sensor phase-detect AF usually improves a camera’s AF performance, especially for continuous high-speed shooting and also when capturing videos.
-This new feature is a potentially real trump card for the RX100 V.
+On-sensor phase-detect AF usually improves a camera’s AF performance, especially for continuous focus and also when capturing videos, and it's something many other compacts and mirrorless models are now incorporating.

 Otherwise, the three cameras use the same 25-point contrast-detect AF systems, with five focus-area modes: Wide, Center, Flexible Spot, Expand Flexible Spot and Lock-on AF.

-All three cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.
+All four cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.

 Read more: The best cameras under £500 right now